dylfer/CoreControl/readme.md

 #  web file system
-This is a website file system for servers
+This is a website control panale for servers

 ## requirements
 python